 - Any compensating factors that make up for a lower credit score or higher debt ratio are important too.
 For example, a credit score below 660 doesn’t automatically disqualify you, especially if you have a large number of assets on hand or an exceptionally low debt ratio that helps you qualify.

-If you don’t buy a home that falls within the conventional loan limits, you’ll need a non-conforming loan.
-This isn’t’ a ‘bad thing,’ but it can be more expensive and harder to qualify for which is why it’s good news that California conventional loan limits increased this year.
+If you don’t buy a home that falls within the 2022 conventional loan limits, you’ll need a non-conforming loan.
+This isn’t’ a ‘bad thing,’ but it can be more expensive and harder to qualify for which is why it’s good news that California conventional loan limits increased for 2022 to accommodate the higher loan values.

 What Conforming Loan Programs can you Use?